What do you plant trees for?

 You select useful trees, that are also a beautiful, and are planted according to such a geometry that they look even better in large quantities, and their shadows create sharp geometries that make the whole even more enjoyable.

-That’s is what I did when a client who bought an estate in Marrakech’s Palmeraie and challenged my advice on how to design an arboretum that looks strickingly innovative while using only elements part of the local tradition.
+That is what I aimed for when a client, who bought an estate in Marrakech’s Palmeraie, challenged my advice on how to design an arboretum that looks strikingly innovative while using only elements part of the local tradition.

-The result is a sort of botanical Vasarely composition, with a constant play of the tree volumes with their shades.
+The result is a sort of botanical Vasarely composition, with a constant play between the tree volumes and their shadows.

-It would have been nice to go further in experimenting with topiary art, adding more diverse geometrical shapes.
+It would have been stimulating to go further in experimenting with topiary art, by adding more diverse geometrical shapes.